Pendolino: Italy

 Characterized by a nine-car configuration, the 15 ETR 450 trainsets could run the Rome-Milan line in under four hours, at speeds up to 250 km/h, with a comfort level same as the best TEE's cars at the speed of 180–200 km/h.
 Passenger numbers increased from 220,000 in 1988 to 2.2 million in 1993.

 In 1994, the next generation, the ETR 460, styled by Giorgetto Giugiaro, began service.
 Though plagued by technical teething problems, the ETR 460 introduced several innovations, such as more powerful AC asynchronous motors.
 Further, the pistons actuating the anti-tilting action were placed in the bogie instead of on the carbody sides: this permitted the reorganisation of the vestibules and passenger compartment areas, improving comfort.
 The bogie-to-body connection is extremely simple and easy to make, with clear advantages for maintenance.

 ETR 460 keeps axle load to an extremely low level (14.5 ton/axle) to allow the train to negotiate curves up to 35% faster than conventional intercity trains (loco plus coaches).
 The body, which exploits large aluminium extrusion technology, has substantial modularity and allows for extremely low axle weight, whilst fully respecting the highest safety standards, and allows the best exploitation of the space with different loading gauges.

-FIAT Ferroviaria built only ten ETR 460 trainsets.
+Fiat Ferroviaria built only ten ETR 460 trainsets.
 Improved versions include nine ETR 470 built for the Italo-Swiss Cisalpino company and 15 ETR 480 / 485 used by Trenitalia under AC lines such as those in France and Switzerland.
 A total of 34 EMUs of the ETR 460/470/480 - 485 series were built.

-FIAT Ferroviaria was sold to the French Alstom company in 2000.
-The development of the Pendolino technology continued in Alstom’s Italian factories and the next generation, the New Pendolino, was delivered to Trenitalia and Cisalpino, as the ETR 600 and the ETR 610, from 2006.
+Fiat Ferroviaria was sold to Alstom in 2000.
+The development of the Pendolino technology continued in Alstom's Italian factories and the next generation, the New Pendolino, was delivered to Trenitalia and Cisalpino, as the ETR 600 and the ETR 610, from 2006.